 And so the triumphant entry begins, the crowds cheer as Jesus rides down the streets on this 'choice' donkey.
 Even some OUT STATE tourists could be heard declaring Jesus king in their own special way.

-As this is beginning of Holy week please note the horrifically sad irony of the crowds this first Palm Sunday shouting Hosanna, then five short days later would be crying CRUCIFY HIM!
+As this is beginning of Holy week it is sobering to note the horrifically sad irony of the crowds this first Palm Sunday shouting HOSANNA, then five short days later crowds would be crying CRUCIFY HIM!
 Within 5 days we witness the celebratory high of the first Palm Sunday all the way to the great low of the crucifixion which all was part of God's plan.

 Also caught up in the celebratory crowd was the donkey Jesus rode who foolishly thought the crowds were cheering him!
 BUT just a couple days later this same donkey was over his embarrassment and back at his stable could be found bragging and signing autographs with the other barnyard folk.